codewithrohan/Insta-Like-Feature/README.md

 Clone the repository to your local machine.
 Open the index.html file in your preferred web browser.
 Explore the interactive Instagram-like feature with smooth animations.

 Contributions:
 Contributions are welcome!
 Feel free to submit pull requests to enhance or add new features.

 License:
 This project is licensed under the MIT License - see the LICENSE.md file for details.

-Demo:
-Include a link to a live demo or screenshots to showcase the project in action.

 Acknowledgments: